lukekproj/GECKO/paper/paper.md

 Kinarm robotic exoskeleton and endpoint systems [@scott1999] are widely used in sensorimotor neuroscience and rehabilitation to measure upper-limb movement with high spatial and temporal precision.
-These systems are increasingly paired with eye trackers (e.g., the EyeLink 1000) to study eye–hand coordination during reaching and interception.
+These systems are increasingly paired with eye trackers in many labs across the world to study eye–hand coordination during reaching and interception movements (\autoref{fig:geometry}\,A).
 The manufacturer's data files (`.kinarm`) store synchronized gaze and kinematic channels, but provide no reliable tool to classify gaze events, and two preprocessing steps must be completed before any classification — manual or automatic — can begin.